hanez/checkpw/README.md

 chkpw -u hanez
 ```

-#### None interactive mode with username and password provided as arguments to checkpw
+#### None interactive mode with username and password provided as arguments to chkpw

 ```
 chkpw -u hanez -p password